Head of Department: Professor Jennifer E. McGarry

 Historical and social forces that shape health and education in Connecticut’s urban communities.
 Poverty, culture, and identity; their impacts on children’s health, nutrition, schooling, and opportunities for success.
 Analysis of social policies, norms, and beliefs; their impact on issues of justice.
 Includes service learning.

 Socio-cultural, economic, political, and other related issues in sport.
 Sport as a social institution, the impact of sport in American culture, and the impact of American culture on sport.
 Sport at the youth, intercollegiate, professional, and international levels; how sport at these levels is experienced differently by individuals, communities, organizations, and society.
 Issues in sport relative to gender, race (ethnicity), differing physical and intellectual ability, sexual identity, and gender identity.
+CA 4.

 Variable credits.
 Prerequisite: Open only to students in Educational Leadership programs or select students in the Individualized Majors program.
 Prior to registration, students must apply for Directed Observation, complete a learning agreement, and plan to provide their own transportation.